microsoft/Kusto-Query-Language/doc/partitionoperator.md

 ### Partition operator

-In some cases, it is more performant and easier to write a query using the `partition` operator than using the [`top-nested` operator](topnestedoperator.md).
+In some cases, it's more performant and easier to write a query using the `partition` operator than using the [`top-nested` operator](topnestedoperator.md).
 The following example runs a subquery calculating `summarize` and `top` for each of States starting with `W`: (WYOMING, WASHINGTON, WEST VIRGINIA, WISCONSIN)

 <!-- csl: https://help.kusto.windows.net/Samples -->
 ```kusto